 - "Management Management Fee and Incentive Fee."
-We estimate annual incentive fees payable to the Advisor during our first year of operations to equal 2.30% based on our estimation of the use of the proceeds of this offering and assumed leverage of 75% of our total assets (as determined immediately before the leverage is incurred) immediately upon commencement of operations. - (7) We may incur, directly or indirectly, through one or more special purpose vehicles, indebtedness for borrowed money, as well as leverage in the form of preferred stock and other structures and instruments, in significant amounts and on terms that the Advisor and our Board deem appropriate, subject to applicable limitations under the 1940 Act.
+We estimate annual incentive fees payable to the Advisor during our first year of operation to equal []% based on our estimation of the use of the proceeds of this offering. - (6) We may incur, directly or indirectly, through one or more special purpose vehicles, indebtedness for borrowed money, as well as leverage in the form of preferred stock and other structures and instruments, in significant amounts and on terms that the Advisor and our Board deem appropriate, subject to applicable limitations under the 1940 Act.
 Any such borrowings do not include embedded or inherent leverage in CLO structures in which we intend to invest or in derivative instruments in which we may invest.
-Assumes the use of leverage in an amount of approximately 75% of our total assets (as determined immediately before the leverage is incurred) with a projected combined effective annual interest rate expense (including the amortization of deferred issuance costs) of 7.79%, which we have based on current market rates.
-Interest cost in table assumes incurrence of debt upon commencement of operations. - (8) "Other expenses" are based upon estimates of the first full year of operations. - (9) "Total annual expenses" is presented as a percentage of net assets attributable to common stockholders, because the holders of shares of our common stock will bear all of our fees and expenses, all of which are included in this fee table presentation.
-The indirect expenses that will be associated with our CLO equity investments are not included in the fee table presentation, but if such expenses were included in the fee table presentation then our total annual expenses would have been 18.16%.
+Assumes the use of leverage in an amount up to []% of our total assets (as determined immediately before the leverage is incurred) with a projected combined annual interest rate expense of []%, which we have based on current market rates. - (7) "Other expenses" (\$[], including costs and expenses associated with our formation and organization) are based upon estimates of the first full year of operations. - (8) "Total annual expenses" is presented as a percentage of net assets attributable to common stockholders, because the holders of shares of our common stock will bear all of our fees and expenses, all of which are included in this fee table presentation.
+The indirect expenses that will be associated with our CLO equity investments are not included in the fee table presentation, but if such expenses were included in the fee table presentation then our total annual expenses would have been []%.